adrianlievano/titanickaggle/README.md

 If you'd like to contribute, please do!
 I'm specifically looking for novel, simpler implementations of supervised machine learning solutions; I'm also curious to try different data preprocessing steps to measure it's impact on test set accuracy.

 ## License ##
+This project is covered under the <a href='https://github.com/adrianlievano/titanickaggle/blob/master/LICENSE'>MIT License.</a>